 People aged 50 and older have the highest risk of getting severely ill if bitten by a mosquito infected with West Nile virus.

 In milder illness, symptoms may include fever, headache, body aches, skin rash, and swollen lymph glands.
 These symptoms can last for as little as a few days, although even healthy people have been sick for several weeks.
 More severe cases can cause headache, high fever, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, paralysis, and rarely, death.

 There is no specific treatment for West Nile virus, but the symptoms can be treated.
 In severe cases, hospitalization and treatment in an intensive care unit may be required.

 West Nile virus has been detected in dead birds, mosquitoes, and horses in Vermont.
 The virus has been found in all counties, but no area of the state appears be at higher risk.
 It is a relatively uncommon cause of illness in people.
 In 2011, two people in Vermont were reported to be infected with West Nile virus, and in 2012 three infections were reported.
-Prior to that, the last documented case of human illness was in 2003.
+Prior to that, the most recent documented case of human illness was in 2003.
 The last reported case in a horse was in 2005.
-However, West Nile virus has been detected in mosquitoes or dead birds every year so the virus has been present in the state since first detected in 2002.
+However, West Nile virus has been detected in mosquitoes and dead birds every year.

 The best way to protect yourself is to prevent mosquito bites.